mjanm/macos-theme-installation/README.md

 After the skrikpt is finished, you open 'themes' for cinnamon or other programms to manage your designs.
 Then choose!

 If you want a bigger skript, example to install plank for a dock, let me know!

+!
+This skript uses other github repos !
+!
+You need an internet connection !